 All of a sudden traffic came pouring into the website, and the company never looked back.

-While continuous Google updates have reduced the traffic significantly, it still gets a reasonable amount of organic visitors.
+While continuous Google updates have reduced the traffic, it still gets a reasonable amount of organic visitors.

 Doing The Work Is A Small Part Of The Internet Marketing Solution.